syncfusion-content/asp.netwebforms-docs/aspnet/UploadBox/Appearance-and-styling.md

 ### CSS Class

-CSSclass customizes the UploadBox control’s appearance.
+CSS class customizes the UploadBox control’s appearance.
 Define a CSS class as per the requirement and assign the class name to CssClass property.
 The data type is string.

 <table>
 <tr>